klara-zaskalanova/english-for-designers/04-voice-tone-style/index.md

   I don't curse.
 If you want to send a text on my behalf and you'll use vulgarisms, you won't succeed in this role.

+  **Honest**
+  I don't lie, but I also try to be straightforward.
+I don't like when people are making excuses.
+I am learning how to say no and I always try to politely express my opinion.
+I reckon everyone deserves honesty.
+Beating about the bush or making excuses is just wasting someones time.

+  The other side of my honesty is that I sometimes don't know the border line...I sometimes don't know how to serve the information in appropriate way

 ### Tone

 Casual: